- Your doctor can order a lung plethysmography test to measure how much air you can hold in your lungs when you breathe in and out.

 - shortness of breath

-- help diagnose restrictive lung disease
+- help diagnose restrictive lung disease, which is a type of disease that restricts lung expansion

 - evaluate obstructive lung diseases, such as bullous emphysema and cystic fibrosis